 - Beverages- Water, coffee substitutes, or herbal tea generally.

-I always believe that no mater what decisions we make in our lives that we always use common sense before we move forward.
+I always believe that no matter what decisions we make in our lives that we always use common sense before we move forward.
 Only you know your own body and what feels right and what doesn’t so do what you “feel” is right in any health situation.

 Nobody knows everything but you can always learn from others.
-I hope that I have helped you in some way in learning more about GERD, diabetes, and general health.
+I hope that I have helped you in some way in learning more about GERD, acid reflux and diabetes, and general health.
 You’re never too old to learn something new especially when it comes to your health.